gregr/ina/nscheme/lib/nscheme/README.md

 * define ports, read, write

+* delimited control:
+  * programs not making use of delimited control should incur no additional overhead
-* replace shift/reset with abort/unabort
+  * for more precise resource control, replace shift/reset with: prompt0, control0, abort
+    * should dynamic-put, dynamic-get be primitives for tail call efficient parameterize?
+    * maybe exclude delimited control from base language, and implement via CPS-ing embedded interpreter; aggressive inlining can recover native stack-like efficiency
   * higher level continuation interface
     * support restartable error handlers (particularly important for REPL support)
     * aborting w/ specific tags
     * parameterize
     * dynamic-wind (but be wary of spurious exit/re-enter cycling
       * should forward dynamic parameters, to avoid exit/re-enter for parent lookup
         * what other kinds of aborts should/can be pre-empted by dynamic-wind in this way?
     * what does Racket really do?
       * exceptions/errors, break (and other interrupts)
+        * asynchronous exceptions, like break, don't really make sense
+          * Interrupts make more sense in terms of parallel processing, and should be designed for explicitly.
+An interrupted program that does not explicitly ask to handle interrupts should terminate, not raise an exception in an arbitrary thread.
+          * concepts like "break" belong to the meta-level, not in object-level programs
+            * e.g., a main meta-level program (such as an IDE or debugger) is evaluating an object-level program when a "break" is signaled.
+The interrupt handling behaves like a separate thread which communicates a break message to the main program thread.
+The main program has been designed as an event loop that listens for interrupt messages such as "break", and responds by suspending its evaluation of the object-level program.

 * parallel processing: spawn, (mvector-cas! mv i expected new) => boolean?
   * Is spawn necessary for equational reasoning with multiple processes?
 If not, we can